-There are two ways to profit with bonds.
-The first way is to hold the bond until maturity and collect the interests over time.
+There are two ways to profit from bonds.
+The first way is to hold the bond until maturity and collect the interest over time.
 This way, you will have gained the interest rate that was fixed when you bought the bond.

 The second way is to buy bonds when they are cheap and resell when they are more expensive.
 Now, this is related to the current value of a bond.
-The current value of a bond can change over time if interest rates are changing.
-This is a weird characteristic of bonds that are often ignored.
+The current value of a bond can change over time if interest rates change.
+This is a weird characteristic of bonds that is often ignored.

 When bond interests are going up, the values of existing bonds will go down.
 And when bond interests are going down, the values of the existing bonds will go up.
-For instance, let’s say you have bought a 1000 USD bond from the U.S. Treasury at 2% and there are 10 years left until maturity.
+For instance, we will say you have bought a 1000 USD bond from the U.S. Treasury at 2%, and there are ten years left until maturity.

 If the U.S. treasury raises its interest rates to 2.5%, people will not want to buy your bond at 1000$.
 Its value will go down to about 950 USD.
 On the other hand, if they lower their interest rate to 1.5%, your bonds become more valuable.
 In that case, it would be worth about 1050 USD.
 The exact computation is not trivial because it depends on how often the bond pays outs.
 But you should get the gist.